 A nebulizer or "breathing machine" is another way to inhale medications.
 A nebulizer treatment is given with an air compressor machine.
-Pressurized room air is used to create a mist of the medicine solution which you inhale for
+Pressurized room air is used to create a mist of the medicine solution which your child inhales for approximately 5-10 minutes.